h3abionet/genesis2/README.md

 4. Saving saves everything that is currently visible; this possibly is what you want, including highlighting if the mouse was over an object (minus the problems of saving a hidden group, see below).

 5. Annotations are mostly completely correct.
-But note that if you resize the window, that is a zoomed in or out view; that does not change how it is saved.
+But note that if you resize the window, that is a zoomed in or out view; that does not change how it is saved.<br><br> **The aspect ratio is not necessarily maintained when you resize a window (e.g. circle becomes oval) but is correct as saved and with exporting the image_.**

 6. The **Show/Hide** feature works partially (see below).<br><br> **The label is changed to _Show hidden_.**

 7. Changing the legend does not save.
 8. Hiding a group via the legend doesn't save and reopen properly; unhide then save also breaks.
-Temporary fix: hiding is not properly saved; if you quit then load, the hidden group comes back,
+Temporary fix: hiding is not properly saved; if you quit then load, the hidden group comes back.<br><br>
-9. Hiding a group or an individual vial secondary-click on part of the chart does not save correctly (exception thrown when loading the file).<br><br>
   **_For now, I have disabled saving hiding a group; if you save-quit-load a hidden group is back.<br><br> Hiding an individual doesn't fully work; you can hide them but after save-quit-load, the interface does not pick them up as possible to unhide.
 In the original code before my changes, removing individuals did work but removing groups threw the same exception when opening the saved file:_**<br>`java.io.WriteAbortedException: writing aborted;`<br> `java.io.NotSerializable`<br>`Exception:<br>javafx.scene.chart.XYChart$Series`
+9. Hiding an individual vial secondary-click on part of the chart does save correctly.

 8. A few exceptions get thrown, but not consistently.<br><br>
 **_Some arose from user interface features not completely or not correctly implemented: much less abn issue now._**